Everyday we hear gut-wrenching stories of Christian marriages and families falling apart. Some of these troubled marriages even end in divorce.

-I share this to say that sex is intended to be an emotional (not just physical) investment in each other, and when a couple reduces it down to a physical act (or they don’t make love regularly), they are short-changing their marital growth and connection.
+I share this to say that sex is intended to be an emotional (not just physical) investment in each other.
+When a couple reduces sex to simply a physical act (or they don’t make love regularly), they are short-changing their marital growth and connection.

 Many of us let this aspect of marriage slowly erode, and quite frankly, it’s easy to do so!

 Besides being “too busy” or “too tired,” here are some other potential reasons why physical intimacy may be lacking:

 - We ignore sex because we are no longer attracted to our spouse because of physical changes they’ve undergone.

 - We’ve been emotionally wounded in other areas (by our spouse or others) and sex seems unthinkable.

 - Pornography or affairs have invaded the marriage and broken trust.

 - We have sex with our spouse, but the intimacy is gone and sex simply has become a physical release devoid of relational connection.